hetznercloud/protractor-test-helper/_docs/README.base.md

 yarn add @hetznercloud/protractor-test-helper -D
 ```

-To use the matcher you have to call the install function in you `protractor.config`:
+To use the matcher you have to call the install function in your `protractor.config`:

 ```js
 exports.config = {